 The actual conclusions of the NTSB are not ordinarily admissible in court.
 But its investigation provides important information for the litigation.
 The information they collect and generate becomes what is known as the public docket.

 The FAA (Federal Aviation Administration) is different from the NTSB.
 It is not an independent organization; it is an agency of the United States Department of Transportation.
 Its mission is to regulate and oversee all aspects of civil aviation in the United States.
-The FAA sets standards for pilot training,
+The FAA sets standards for pilot training, aircraft construction and maintenance.
+It also is responsible for air traffic control.

 A lawsuit against the federal government is governed by a statute known as the Federal Tort Claims Act.
 To pursue a claim under that statute, you must first file a claim form known as “Form 95” explaining your basis for wanting to sue the government and providing a demand an amount of money that you are claiming.
 You can’t file a lawsuit until the government denies the claim – it’s a condition precedent to filing a suit.
 Unlike a regular tort case, you have no right to a jury trial in cases governed by the Federal Tort Claims Act.
 The case is tried before a federal judge, who decides the case.